Ch-Philou/lumi-fr/README.md

 ---|---|---
 lumi/light/set | {"state":"ON"} | Turn on backlight
 lumi/light/set | {"state":"ON", "color":{"r":50,"g":50,"b":50}} | Turn on highlight with specified color
+lumi/light/set | {"state":"ON", "colorhex":"#00AA00"} | Turn on highlight with specified hexadecimal color
 lumi/light/set | {"state":"ON", "timeout": 30} | Turn on the backlight and turn it off after the specified time (sec) lumi/light/set | {"state":"OFF"} | Turn off backlight
 ||